About Genesis Park

 • Special thanks to Elma for bringing the Bushmanland engravings to our attention.

-• Tom and Donna Eckman, missionaries to Argentina, brought to our attention Nahuelito, the elusive sea monster of Lake Nahuel Huapi.
+• Tom and Donna Eckman, missionaries to Argentina, brought the elusive sea monster of Lake Nahuel Huapi to our attention.

-• Special thanks to the British Museum for permission to employ the picture of the Sennacherib Plate with depictions that appear to be pterosaurs on a pole from Barnett (1967).
+• We appreciate the British Museum giving permission to employ the picture of the Sennacherib Plate with depictions that appear to be pterosaurs on a pole from Barnett’s 1967 work.

 • Vance Nelson supplied the photo of the Ishtar Gate of ancient Babylon and other dinosaurian depictions.